jiyuu-jin/IronNest/README.md

 # IronNest

 IronNest is a home automation system designed to integrate with various smart devices.
-The current implementation integrates with Ring, Alex, TP-Link, and Roku devices, all controllable by GPT-3.5-turbo-1106.
+The current implementation integrates with Ring, Alexa, TP-Link, and Roku devices, all controllable by GPT-3.5-turbo-1106.

 ## Features